apache/apisix-ingress-controller/docs/en/latest/tutorials/external-service.md

 Once the configurations is synced, try to access it with the following command.

-The only argument taht changes is the header we pass.
+The only argument that changes is the header we pass.

 ```bash
 kubectl exec -it -n apisix APISIX_POD_NAME -- curl -i -H "Host: ext.httpbin.org" http://127.0.0.1:9080/get